 There are several events during the week of graduation that have become Animas traditions.
 Please mark your calendar now and know that more information will be coming your way about the following:

-- Senior Celebration, Tuesday, May 23, 5:30-7:00pm–This event is an opportunity for graduates and their families to acknowledge the support we receive from our broader community; it’s a public event that helps us say thank you to all in our community who serve as guest speakers, LINK mentors, scholarship providers, etc. This year, Senior Celebration will be held at the Rocket Grill in the FLC Student Union.
-Seniors are definitely expected to attend and we will distribute caps/gowns and tickets at this event.
-This is also where we’ll debut the AHS Senior Celebration Book, a full-color booklet with photo, future plans and high school highlights for each graduate.
-If you would like to support this event by reserving space in the booklet for your graduate’s childhood photo, or to publish words of wisdom, advice or support- please contact Tracy Toner at email@example.com.
-Business advertisement space is also available.
-Please contact Shannon Smith at firstname.lastname@example.org.
-See the attached fliers for more details.
+- Senior Celebration, Tuesday, May 24, 5:00-6:30pm–This event is an opportunity for graduates and their families to acknowledge the support we receive from our broader community; it’s a public event that helps us say thank you to all in our community who serve as guest speakers, LINK mentors, scholarship providers, etc. For the past three years, Senior Celebration has been held at Sorrel Sky Gallery, but the planning committee (Ashley Hein, Sondra Joyce, Holly Jobson and Jackie Ellis) is exploring other, larger venues–stay tuned.
+Seniors are definitely expected to attend.
+We will distribute caps/gowns and tickets at this event, and we’ll debut the AHS Senior Celebration Book, a full-color booklet with photo, future plans and high school highlights for each graduate.

 Ordering Invitations/Announcements, Caps and Gowns